Hausdorff dimension of Gauss--Cantor sets and two applications to classical Lagrange and Markov spectra: Introduction

-In 1879---1880 Markov introduced two subsets of the positive real numbers called the Lagrange spectrum and the Markov spectrum~\cite{Mar79},~\cite{Mar80}.
-The Markov spectrum~$M$ was defined in terms of quadratic forms and the Lagrange spectrum~$L$ was defined in terms of properties of Diophantine approximation.
-In 1921 Perron~\cite{Per21} gave a simple characterization in terms of continued fractions.
-Following Perron, see also~\cite{Mor18}, we may consider a set of bi-infinite sequences $(\mathbb N^*)^\mathbb Z$ of natural numbers.
-To any sequence $\underline{a} = (a_n)_{n\in\mathbb{Z}} \in (\mathbb N^*)^\mathbb Z$ we associate a pair of bi-infinite sequences of real numbers defined in terms of continued fraction expansions
+\begin{remark} Zagier~\cite{Zagier} showed in 1982 that the set of Markov numbers is \emph{sparse} (e.g., $\#\{z_n\leq x:n\in\mathbb{N}\} = c(\log x)^2+O(\log x(\log\log x)^2)$), Goldman~\cite{Gol03} observed that the Markov--Hurwitz cubic surface is a special example of \emph{character variety}, the Markov numbers are known to describe \emph{hyperbolic lengths} of closed geodesics on an once-punctured torus~\cite{Mirzakhani}, and the reduction modulo $p$ of the Markov--Hurwitz cubic equation leads to an interesting family of graphs~\cite{BourgainGamburdSarnak},~\cite{Chen} which are conjectured by Bourgain--Gamburd--Sarnak to form an \emph{expander family}. \end{remark} In 1921 Perron~\cite{Per21} gave a simple (dynamical) characterization of the classical spectra in terms of continued fractions.
+Following Perron, see also~\cite{Mor18}, consider the set $(\mathbb N^*)^\mathbb Z$ of bi-infinite sequences of elements of $\mathbb{N}^*=\mathbb{N}\setminus\{0\}$.
+To any element $\underline{\alpha} = (\alpha_n)_{n\in\mathbb{Z}} \in (\mathbb N^*)^\mathbb Z$ and each $k\in\mathbb{Z}$, we associate a pair of real numbers defined in terms of continued fraction expansions\footnote{For more details about the standard relationship between continued fractions, Bernoulli shift, and Gauss map, see the book of Einsiedler and Ward~\cite{EW}.}